 - 8. Click on Next. - 9.
-When the firewall has a TPM that has been initialized, select the checkbox Protect this identity with the TPM to register this identity on the TPM. - 10.
+When the firewall has a TPM that has been initialized, select the checkbox Protect this identity with the TPM to protect the identity's private key with the TPM. - 10.
 Where necessary, change the duration of the certificate's Validity (days).
 The recommended value is 365 days (suggested by default). - 11.
 The Key size (bits) of the certificate can also be changed.
 Even though large keys are more effective, you are advised against using them with entrylevel appliances as this will mean the key will take a long time to be generated. - 12.
 Click on Next. - 13.
-If needed, define FQDN aliases for the server.
+If needed, define aliases for the server.
+These aliases are in the form of a FQDN.
 E.g.: alias1.mycompany.com - 14.
 Click on Next.
 You will be shown a summary of the information you entered. - 15.
 Click on Finish.